The Message of Jesus: Your Invitation to the Kingdom of God

 Jesus’ gospel message had a tension between the “already” and the “not yet.”
 The gospel of the kingdom referred to a rule of God that was already active — “the blind receive sight, the lame walk, those who have leprosy are cleansed, the deaf hear, the dead are raised, and the good news is proclaimed to the poor” (Matthew 11:5).

-But the kingdom was “not yet” in the sense that its full consummation still lay ahead.
-To understand the gospel is to appreciate this twofold aspect — the interval between the promised presence of the King who lives inside his people now and his dramatic reappearance.
+But the kingdom was “not yet” in the sense that its completion still lay ahead.
+To understand the gospel is to appreciate this twofold aspect — the time between the presence of the King who lives inside his people now and his dramatic reappearance in glory.

 The gospel of your salvation

-Paul the missionary helped initiate the second great movement of the gospel — its expansion from tiny Judea into the sophisticated Greco-Roman world of the middle first century.
+Paul the missionary helped begin the second great movement of the gospel — its expansion from Judea into the larger Greco-Roman world of the first century.
 He focused the blazing light of the gospel through the prism of day-to-day living.
-He tapped into the practical implications of the gospel as he exalted the glorified Christ.
+He tapped into the practical implications of the gospel as he preached about the glorified Christ.

 Paul shared with his fellow Christians the breathtaking significance of the life, death and resurrection of Jesus Christ: